kaitekelly/Express-Note-Taker/README.md

 # Contributions:
 Contributor, Kait Kelly.
 View github profile through badge above.
-Npms used: Node.js, NPM FileSystem.
-HTML, Javascript, CSS, Google Font's api
+Npms used: Node.js, NPM FileSystem, NPM Express, HTML, Javascript, CSS,

 # Tests:
 ⚙️ No tests have been performed on this application.